-During school, does your child self-carry their two epinephrine auto-injectors, and a copy of their Allergy & Anaphylaxis Emergency Plan, or does someone else?
+During school, does your child self-carry their two FDA-approved epinephrine products, and a copy of their Allergy & Anaphylaxis Emergency Plan, or does someone else?
 You will need to have school forms filled out and a plan in place before school begins.
 This requires working with the school to create a plan for your child.